 Blake Stave enjoys a peanut butter burrito while relaxing in the Boundary Waters of northern Minnesota.
 The Therm-a-Rest can double as a back rest, or even lumbar support in its packed form.

 Stomach sleepers, however, might find it a little too thick.
 In that case, consider the flat Sierra Designs DriDown Pillow.
 The TETON Sports 12 x 18 is another inexpensive model that scored just below the Compressible in this metric.
+Two pillows that scored a little below the Therm-a-Rest for comfort but are the Rumpl Stuffable Fleece and the Therm-a-Rest Down Pillow.
+Both are stuffable pillows, which use extra clothes, socks or jackets as filler.
+They have the potential to be nearly as comfortable as this model, but their DIY nature places the responsibility of comfort on their user.

 The Therm-a-Rest is soft, thick, and large.
 Comfortable?
 Oh yes.